Version choice

-Use Apple Silicon for M-series Macs and Intel for older Intel-based Macs.
-Keep the App Store path visible for users who prefer that flow.
+Choose Apple Silicon for M-series Macs and Intel for older Intel Macs.

 Choose Apple Silicon for M-series Macs, Intel for older Intel Macs, or the Mac App Store path when store distribution matters more than the newest direct-download package.
 Then check USB UVC, RTSP, ONVIF, and privacy expectations before installing.